-Quick breads or cake, whatver you want to call it they are both perfect for freezing.
-To freeze the whole loaf let it cool completely then wrap in plastic wrap, twice, and place in the freezer for up to three months.
+Quick breads or cake, whatever you want to call it are both perfect for freezing.
+To freeze the whole loaf let it cool completely then wrap it in plastic wrap, twice, and place in the freezer for up to three months.
 To thaw the cake let it sit in the fridge overnight.

-To freeze slices of cake make sure they are cooled completely then wrap in plastic wrap, twice, and place the slices in a freezer safe bag.
+To freeze slices of cake make sure they are cooled completely then wrap them in plastic wrap, twice, and place the slices in a freezer-safe bag.
 Thaw a slice on the counter for about an hour depending on the size of the cake and temperature of your kitchen.

 More chocolate recipes